deeptho/neumodvb/docs/channel_management.md

 Similarly, it is pointless to remove services from the service list because they will be recreated when neumoDVB discovers them in SI information, even from other muxes.
-One exception would be to remove erroneous services due to software bugs or non longer existing services.
-The latter are flagged as "expired", but not automatically removed, to avoid deleting user specified information accidentally.
+One exception would be to remove erroneous services due to software bugs or no longer existing services.
+The latter are flagged as "expired", but not immediately removed, to avoid deleting user specified information accidentally.
 In general, services are considered "expired" if their mux still exists but the services are no longer there.
 Not being able to receive a mux is not enough to expire services.
+After a certain amount of time (one month currently) expired muxes are deleted.

 In general there are two practical ways to prepare your channel list for viewing

 * Stick to services and give them a suitable service number.
-The services you are not interested in could be assigned number 0.
-In future software version, the initial service number will probably be auto-generated as a high number.
-In any case, the services useful to you will appear at the end or start of lists.
+Other services  will have the default number 0.
+Your services will therefore appear at the end of the list.

-  Myself, I tend to group services in numerical ranges, e.g., all freesat channels between 100 and 199, all French channels between 200 and 299, ...
-I do not remember all service numbers, but I know that typing the number "201" will navigate to the French part of the list.
-From there on, I can navigate with arrow keys.

-  For instance, having assigned number 101 to "BBC One HD", and assuming that `Edit mode` is off, you can press key "1" on the keyboard.
-A popup window will then appear in which you can complete the number as "101" and the cursor in the list will move to BBC One.
-More importantly, this also works in live viewing mode.
+* Create bouquets, copy the channels you are interested into the bouquet and during viewing use theose channel list(s) instead of the service list.

 ### Assigning service numbers ###